 Debbie Thompson was an ordinary housewife who wanted desperately to become a newspaper reporter.
-Her husband Jim was a well-known sportswriter for the Los Angeles Sun, and was constantly ...
-See full summary »
+Her husband Jim was a well-known sportswriter for the Los Angeles Sun, and Debbie's schemes ...

 Debbie Thompson was an ordinary housewife who wanted desperately to become a newspaper reporter.
-Her husband Jim was a well-known sportswriter for the Los Angeles Sun, and Debbie's schemes and plans to build a career for herself.
+Her husband Jim was a well-known sportswriter for the Los Angeles Sun, and Debbie's schemes and plans to build her own career constantly put him on the spot.
 The resemblance to "I Love Lucy" isn't coincidental, since this show was produced by "Lucy" writer Jess Oppenheimer.
-Debbie's sister Charlotte was Debbie's sidekick in her nutty plans, while brother-in-law Bob remained chagrin.Written by
+Debbie's sister Charlotte was Debbie's sidekick in her nutty plans, while brother-in-law Bob remained chagrined.Written by

 Marty McKee <firstname.lastname@example.org>

 4 of 6 people found this review helpful.